open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 All four fields are fixed while the isolate lives, but they are not written only
 once: the SDK populates them when it installs its hook and zeroes them again at teardown.

+Additionally, a writer MAY temporarily set the `cped_slot` to zero and later restore its previous value if it wishes to prevent reads for a period of time because some condition makes the walk unsafe — see "Garbage collection" for a motivating example.

-The profiler MUST therefore re-read the struct each time it samples the thread, and MUST NOT substitute cached field values — one holding a pre-teardown copy would go on walking a dead isolate's `cped_slot`.
+The profiler MUST therefore re-read at least the `cped_slot` each time it samples the thread, and MUST NOT substitute cached values for other fields when it changes.
 That costs one read of four words, which is negligible beside the walk it precedes.
+A reader using a stale value of `cped_slot` after it changed could go on walking a dead isolate's `cped_slot`.
+The profiler also MUST NOT infer from a zero reading that a thread is permanently uninstrumented.

 Upon initialization implementations MUST write the nonzero `cped_slot` value last, and upon isolate teardown they MUST write the zero `cped_slot` value first, using compiler fences (`atomic_signal_fence` or equivalent) and volatile writes to prevent instruction reordering by the compiler.
-This way a reader gating on `cped_slot` is guaranteed to always see a fully populated struct when `cped_slot` is nonzero.
+This way the profiler is guaranteed to always see a fully populated struct when `cped_slot` is nonzero.

 The TLS access-model requirements of OTEP 4947's "Thread-Local Variable Resolution" apply unchanged: writers SHOULD use the TLSDESC dialect, and readers